Khuda Aur Muhabbat season 3

 Khuda Aur Mohabbat is the third season of the Pakistani spiritual-romance series Khuda Aur Mohabbat.
 Produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment, it features Feroze Khan and Iqra Aziz in lead roles.
 The season premiered on 12 February 2021.

 The series received high viewership ratings but mixed to negative reviews from critics, with particular praise for Khan and Aziz's performances, but criticism for a problematic story.
-The series is the most-watched Pakistani television series on YouTube with over each episode garnering 2 billion views, for a combined total of over 60 billion hours watched.
+The series is the most-watched Pakistani television series on YouTube, with each episode garnering over 2 billion views, for a combined total of over 60 billion hours watched.

 Plot

-Mahi Kazim Shah and her sister-in-law Sahiba Nazim Shah arrive in Lahore from Bahwalpur to attend Mahi's childhood best friend Rida's wedding.
+Mahi Kazim Shah and her sister-in-law Sahiba Nazim Shah arrive in Lahore from Bahawalpur to attend the wedding of Mahi's childhood best friend Rida.
 They belong to an influential family.
 A man named Taimoor Shah, Mahi meets can't stop thinking about her.
 A young man named Farhad Ahmad has made his father Taufeeq Ahmad stressed by failing his degree again and again, so he decides to send him somewhere to work.
-So, his father arranges him a job as wedding planner at Seth Nisar's daughter's wedding.
+His father arranges for him to be a wedding planner at Seth Nisar's daughter's wedding.
 Rida is the daughter of Seth Nisar.
-Farhad and Mahi meet the wedding, where initially at loggerheads later their friendship blossoms.
-However, she befriended him for help in her mischieves.
+Farhad and Mahi meet at the wedding, where they are initially at loggerheads but later their friendship blossoms.
+However, she befriended him for help in her mischiefs.
 Mahi uses this time as a release from her strict life at home and enjoys Farhad's friendship, but Farhad falls in love with her.
 Later, she went back.
 Farhad researches about her and gets job at her house via contacts of Seth Nisar who is best friend of Mahi's father Kazim Shah.
 He goes to Bahwalpur even after reluctance of his mother Rabya, siblings Sajjad & Fariha and his neighbour Naheed who loves him.
 There he starts working as a driver for Mahi's brother, Nazim Shah, and discovers that Mahi hails from a wealthy and influential family where it is difficult to see or speak to her.
 Farhad becomes friends with a man named Dilawar.
 Another female servant, Sajal, falls in love with Farhad, but he tells her that his love lies elsewhere, upsetting her.

 Taimoor belongs to an influential family from Multan who tells his mother Jagirdarni Shaista Begum Shah and brother Sikandar Shah about wish to marry Mahi to which they agree after knowing that she also belong to similar family background.

 After meeting, Mahi's family agrees to have her marry Taimoor.
 Mahi initially doesn't want to marry but later prepares to, which upsets Farhad.
 When Mahi clarifies her real feelings to Farhad in a private library, he curses her, saying she will never find peace and will always suffer.
 Soon after, the news reaches Mahi and her family that Farhad has died after falling under a train.
 Despite this, Mahi's wedding proceeds, but when Mahi and Taimoor are on their way to their new home, Taimoor is fatally shot.